 Mega Millions jackpot at $1.35 billion for Friday night's drawing

-BOSTON - The Mega Millions jackpot for Friday night's drawing is a whopping $1.35 billion.
-It's is the second largest prize in the game's history.
+PHILADELPHIA (CBS) - The Mega Millions jackpot for Friday night's drawing is a whopping $1.35 billion.
+It is the second-largest prize in the game's history.

 The one-time cash payout option that most winners take is now $707.9 million.